Stairway to Heaven

 As of 2003, the Haiku Stairs have been completely repaired, which cost the city $875,000.
 However, legal access is currently still on hold.
 Up until today, there is no legal entrance to the Stairway to Heaven/Haiku Stairs.
 If you attempt to hike here, expect to be turned away or cited by Honolulu Police.
 Hikers have been parking in the residential area, which is limited and frowned upon by residents.

-Stairway to Heaven Overview
+Key Features of the Stairway to Heaven

 Show Form